 We also offer a formal comprehensive evidence-based training for healthcare providers and other service providers, to assist your organisation in all areas of inclusion and affirmative practice.

-For more information on our LGBT inclusion and Affirmative Practice Training please visit our Training and Capacity Building page.
+For more information on our LGBITQ+ inclusion and Affirmative Practice Training please visit our Training and Capacity Building page.

 GET IN CONTACT